aPurpleDev/monitoring/README.md

 '/ramjson' : All rammetrics records in the osmodel table.
 Rest API.

-'/osjson/(X)' : Select the latest X amount of osmetrics records in the osmodel table from the database.
+'/osjson/(X)' : Select the oldest X amount of osmetrics records in the osmodel table from the database.

+'/osjson/latest/(X)' : Select the newest X amount of osmetrics records in the osmodel table from the database.

 '/osjson/cpuusage/(Y)' : Select all osmetrics records where cpu usage was higher than Y.